Where to Buy DWN Trees

 Tropic Gold Apricot

-Reliable producer of medium-large yellow fruit with orange-red blush and exceptional flavor.
+Medium-large fruit, yellow with orange-red blush.
 Ripens late June.
+Exceptional flavor.
 Discovered at Camarillo, CA. Low-chill, 350 hours or less.
-Self-fertile.
+Self-fruitful.
 USDA Zones 7-9.

 Cot-N-Candy White Aprium® Interspecific Apricot

-Wonderful new fruit from Zaiger Hybrids.
 White flesh apricot-plum hybrid.
 Medium-sized with incredible flavor, very sweet and juicy.
 Ripens early- to mid-July.
 Self-fruitful.
-400 hours or less.
+400 hours.
 USDA Zones 7-10.
 (Pat.
 No. 17827) (Zaiger)

 20th Century Asian Pear